eprom/cbs/_pages/contribute/Codeathon4.md

 *Do you have knowledge related to software development, coding, user interfaces, graphic design or marketing?
 Are you eager to learn more?
 Do you want to help us save lives?*

 We are looking for engaged volunteers to contribute to the development of our community based surveillance platform.
-Whether you are a tech buff, a coding enthusiast, an advertising talent or a graphics aficionado – **we need your help!**
+Whether you are a tech buff, a coding enthusiast or a graphics aficionado – **we need your help!**

 **What can you expect?**